Reliable, responsible and ready for the future.

 International mining companies, junior explorers and financiers looking to do business here will find:

-- a mature mining industry and deep expertise in resource extraction and processing
+- a mature mining industry with deep expertise in resource extraction and processing

 - supportive governments, policies, incentives and programs for the resources sector